 (2) Students transferring to Kansas public universities with a completed AA or AS degree will be given junior standing.

-h.
-Transfer of general education to and among Kansas Public Universities, including state universities and Washburn University, must follow the requirements below.
+j.
+Transfer of general education to and among Kansas Public Universities, including state universities and Washburn University, shall follow the requirements below.
 (1-17-07)

 12 hours of Basic Skills courses, including:

 12 hours of Humanities courses from at least three of the following disciplines:

 12 hours of Social and Behavioral Science courses from at least three of the following disciplines:

 9 hours of Natural and Physical Science courses from at least two disciplines (lecture with lab).

 **The receiving institution will determine whether

 history courses are accepted as humanities or as social sciences.